 Case Study 2: As a secure SDLC

 A start up looking to provide big data analytics to financial institutions realises that security in development is on top of the list of requirements in order to obtain access to and process financial metadata.
-In this instance, the start up has chosen to use the ASVS as the basis of their agile secure development lifecycle.
+In this instance, the start-up has chosen to use the ASVS as the basis of their agile secure development lifecycle.

-The start up uses the ASVS to generate epics and use cases for functional security issues, such as how best to implement login functionality.
-The start up uses ASVS in a different way than most - it looks through ASVS, picking the requirements that suit the current sprint, and adds them directly to the sprint backlog if it’s a functional requirement, or as a constraint to existing use cases if non-functional.
-For example, adding TOTP two factor authentication was selected, along with password policies and a web service regulator that doubles as a brute force detection and prevention mechanism.
+The start-up uses the ASVS to generate epics and use cases for functional security issues, such as how best to implement login functionality.
+The start-up uses ASVS in a different way than most - it looks through ASVS, picking the requirements that suit the current sprint, and adds them directly to the sprint backlog if it is a functional requirement, or as a constraint to existing use cases if non-functional.
+For example, adding TOTP two-factor authentication was selected, along with password policies and a web service regulator that doubles as a brute force detection and prevention mechanism.
 In future sprints, additional requirements will be selected based upon a “just in time”, “you ain’t gonna need it” basis.

 The developers use the ASVS as a peer review checklist, which ensures unsafe code does not get checked in, and in retrospective plans to challenge developers who have checked in a new feature to ensure that they have considered likely ASVS requirements and if anything can be improved or reduced in future sprints.

 Lastly, the developers use the ASVS as part of their automated verification secure unit and integration test suites to test for use, abuse, and fuzz testing cases.
 The aim is to reduce the risk from waterfall methodology “penetration testing at the end” causing expensive refactoring when delivering milestone builds into production.
-As new builds could be promoted after every sprint, it is not sufficient to rely upon a single assurance activity, and so by automating their testing regime, there should be no significant issues that can be found by even a skilled penetration tester with weeks to test the application.
+Since new builds could be promoted after every sprint, it is not sufficient to rely upon a single assurance activity, and so by automating their testing regime, there should be no significant issues that can be found by even a skilled penetration tester with weeks to test the application.

 Assessing software has achieved a verification level